 Explore Western Arkansas’ Mountain Frontier

-Where to start
+Where to Start

-Where to stay
+Where to stay in the mountains

-The Arkansas River is the lifeblood of the state.
-There are a number of access points along the river that make it easy to fish from just about anywhere you like.
-Locks and dams along the river form pools that are stocked with bass, crappie, catfish and bream.
+Western Arkansas’ Mountain Frontier includes Artist Point, voted one of the most photographic spots in America and located on Scenic Byway 71, eight miles north of Mountainburg.
+White Rock Mountain also rewards visitors with lovely scenic views and is best known as the hub of several Ozark National Forest hiking trails, including the 1.5-mile loop trail around the rim of mountaintop, the 13.4-mile Shores Lake loop trail and the renowned Ozark Highlands Trail.
+The Arkansas River offers many access points where locks and dams form pools stocked with bass, crappie, catfish and bream.
 The Arkansas River is also the site of the Big Bass Bonanza, the state’s largest amateur fishing tournament.
-Another fishing hole is Lake Fort Smith, a 1,390-acre reservoir with marina and boat rentals at Lake Fort Smith State Park.
-State park facilities also include lodging, camping and RV sites.
-In addition to fishing, the park is also popular for kayaking, hiking and biking.
-For backpackers, the park serves as the western terminus of the 165-mile Ozark Highlands National Recreation Trail.
+Another fishing site is Lake Fort Smith, a 1,390-acre reservoir with marina and boat rentals at Lake Fort Smith State Park.
+The state park facilities also include lodging, camping and RV sites with access to kayaking, hiking and biking.
+For backpackers, the park offers the western terminus of the 270-mile Ozark Highlands National Recreation Trail.